 Implications for Lassa fever epidemiology and future research directions

-Current spatial risk models are limited by the spatial and temporal biases in sampling of rodent, pathogen and human populations.
+Current dynamic risk models of Lassa fever are limited by the spatial and temporal biases in the sampling of rodent, pathogen and human populations.
 Figure @ref(fig:model-outputs) shows the outputs from four models of Lassa fever risk in human populations based on contemporaneously available data (Fichet-Calvet and Rogers 2009; Mylne et al. 2015; Redding et al. 2016; Basinski et al. 2021).
-While these approaches modelled slightly different outcomes (i.e., predicted risk, predicted zoonotic niche, number of spillover events and number of infections) findings were generally consistent with observed human case data that the risk of Lassa fever was concentrated in two geographic clusters of Guinea, Liberia and Sierra Leone (cluster 1) and Nigeria (cluster 2).
-The increased intensity of risk in Nigeria compared to the Western extent is due to the comparatively high human populations in Nigeria leading to both an increased number of spillover events and number of infections.
-These risk maps however, do not consistently match with reported human epidemiology.
-A recent illustrative example is from an outbreak of Lassa fever in Accra, Ghana.
-Here, 14 acute cases were identified in February 2023 in a region not previously considered endemic and considered at low risk by most of the spatial models of Lassa fever risk (Ghana Health Services 2023).
-In addition, case numbers reported from the Western countries are substantially lower than expected from these models (Simons 2022b).

-A potential cause of the limited predictive ability of current spatial risk models are the non-systematic approaches previously taken to both rodent and human sampling which introduce selection biases that hamper inference from these data (Peterson, Moses, and Bausch 2014; Johnson, Escobar, and Zambrana-Torrelio 2019).
-This thesis has developed methodology that produces data on the distribution of rodent communities and pathogen prevalence that is less susceptible to sampling biases.
-This systematic approach will be particularly useful for future statistical and mathematical model parameterisation.
-These models can help to produce a better understanding of the true spatial distribution of Lassa fever risk across the region which will support the development of efficacious interventions such as rodent control or raising awareness within human communities (Garry 2023).
+While these approaches modelled slightly different outcomes (i.e., predicted risk, predicted zoonotic niche, number of spillover events and number of infections), findings were generally consistent with observed human case data indicating that the risk of Lassa fever is concentrated in two geographic clusters of Guinea, Liberia and Sierra Leone (cluster 1) and Nigeria (cluster 2).
+The increased risk in Nigeria compared with the Western cluster is due to the comparatively high density of human populations in Nigeria leading to both an increased number of spillover events and number of infections.
+However, these risk maps do not consistently match with reported human epidemiology.
+A recent illustrative example from an outbreak of Lassa fever in Accra, Ghana, identified 14 acute cases in February 2023 in a region not previously considered endemic and considered at low risk by most of the spatial models of Lassa fever risk (Ghana Health Services 2023).
+In addition, case numbers reported from the Western cluster are substantially lower than expected from these models (Simons 2022b).
+A potential cause of the limited predictive ability of current spatial risk models are the non-systematic approaches previously taken to both rodent and human sampling, which introduce selection biases that hamper inference from these data (Peterson, Moses, and Bausch 2014; Johnson, Escobar, and Zambrana-Torrelio 2019).
+This thesis has developed rodent sampling methodology that produces data on the distribution of rodent communities and pathogen prevalence that is less susceptible to sampling biases.
+This systematic approach will be particularly useful for future statistical and mathematical model parameterization, ultimately helping to produce a better understanding of the true spatial distribution of Lassa fever risk across the region.
+This will further support the development of efficacious interventions such as rodent control or raising awareness within human communities (Garry 2023).

-The rodent trapping study in this thesis, has highlighted the need for long-term rodent surveys in the Lassa fever endemic region.
-To understand the risk to human communities from Lassa fever spillover there is a need for unbiased data on the multi-year dynamics of LASV prevalence within rodent communities.
-Previous studies have shown substantial asynchrony in rodent and human infection, for example, finding a low prevalence of rodent infection in the context of high human seroprevalence or incidence of infection (Lukashevich, Clegg, and Sidibe 1993; Demby et al. 2001).
-In contrast, some studies have identified substantial transmission among rodent populations but few human cases of Lassa fever are reported (Fichet-Calvet et al. 2005, 2007).
-Combining LASV, rodent and human studies over a longer time period at high sampling frequency (i.e., monthly) will help to elucidate whether these previous observations have been driven by biased geographic and temporal sampling or whether these trends are driven by underlying dynamics within the host-pathogen system.
-Unfortunately, this study design would require significant resources and have not yet been performed.
+The rodent trapping study conducted as part of this thesis has highlighted the need for long-term rodent surveys in the Lassa fever endemic region.
+To understand the risk to human communities from Lassa fever spillover, there is a need for unbiased data on the multi-year dynamics of LASV prevalence within rodent communities.
+Previous studies have shown substantial asynchrony in rodent and human infection.
+For example, a low prevalence of rodent infection has been found in the context of high human seroprevalence or incidence of infection, suggesting a temporal lag (Lukashevich, Clegg, and Sidibe 1993; Demby et al. 2001).
+In contrast, some studies have identified substantial transmission among rodent populations but few human cases of Lassa fever (Fichet-Calvet et al. 2005, 2007).
+Combining LASV, rodent and human studies over longer time scales (i.e., several years) at high sampling frequency (i.e., monthly) will help to elucidate whether these previous observations have been driven by biased geographic and temporal sampling or whether these trends are driven by underlying dynamics and temporal lags within the host-pathogen system.
+This study design would require significant resources and have not yet been performed.